 TREATMENT

-A emergent relaparotomy was performed and confirmed the diagnosis, showing a congestive hepatomegaly and a compression on the inferior vena cava by the hematoma.
+An emergent relaparotomy was performed and confirmed the diagnosis, showing a congestive hepatomegaly and a compression on the inferior vena cava by the hematoma.

 OUTCOME AND FOLLOW-UP

 Hemodynamic status and liver function improved rapidly after evacuation of this hematoma.
 Fifteen days later, CT showed hepatic segment I necrosis, with no clinical and biological consequences.
 Postoperative follow-up was progressively favorable, with the recovery of a correct general status and a normal liver function.